-N.B: The following Coin Report on Zilliqa is a Sponsored Post.
+N.B: In the spirit of full transparency, the following Coin Report update on Zilliqa is a Sponsored Post.

 I hope this report will prove objective where it must be and fair on more subjective matters.
 For those who’d like to learn a little more about Zilliqa prior to reading this report, here are some primary links:

 Zilliqa was conceptualised in 2017 and had its original whitepaper published late that year, culminating in a crowd-sale for its token generation event in December 2017.
 This occurred in conjunction with a private sale and altogether the project raised its entire hard-cap of $22mn, in exchange for 6.3bn ZIL of a maximum supply of 21bn ZIL.
 The ZIL token was created on the ERC-20 standard for the purposes of the crowd-sale.
-In January 2019, Zilliqa launched its mainnet with a native ZIL token, although both remain in existence until the token swap on February 15th, 2020.
-The mainnet operates using Proof-of-Work on the ethash hashing algorithm and has a 10-year mining period, during which 8.4bn ZIL will come into circulation.
+In January 2019, Zilliqa launched its mainnet with a native ZIL token; on 15th February, 2020, Zilliqa launched its token swap to the native token.
+The mainnet operates using Proof-of-Work on the Ethash hashing algorithm and has a 10-year mining period, during which 8.4bn ZIL will come into circulation.

-As Zilliqa has been in existence for over two years, there is a great deal of price-history available to analyse.
+As Zilliqa has been in existence for around three years, there is a great deal of price-history available to analyse.
 That said, given that its initial listing on exchanges occurred at the beginning of the 2018 bear market, it has only experienced a single distinguishable bull cycle during its existence.

 Zilliqa is a project that operates within one of the most competitive sectors of the industry: smart contracts.
 Since the inception of Ethereum, there have been dozens, if not hundreds, of projects that have attempted to improve upon the functionalities of a smart contracts platform by increasing throughput without sacrificing the decentralisation of the network or its security.
 Most have either failed or remain uncertain in their capacities.
 Zilliqa is attempting to solve the core issues found with smart contracts platforms by utilising sharding to increase throughput without the requisite loss of a decentralised network.